John A. Dahlgren: Personal life

-Later life and death
+Final years and death

 Dahlgren took command of the South Pacific Squadron from Rear Admiral George F. Pearson in 1867.
-When he was relieved of the squadron's command in 1869, he returned to the Washington Navy Yard, where he served until he died in 1870.
-He is buried at Laurel Hill Cemetery, Section L50 to 54.
+When he was relieved of the squadron's command in 1868, he returned to the Washington Navy Yard, where he again served as chief of the Bureau of Ordnance until 1869, and then as commandant of the yard until his death on July 12, 1870, at age 60.

+He is buried at Laurel Hill Cemetery, Section L50 to 54, in Philadelphia, Pennsylvania.